ax330d/mshtml-patcher/README.md

 protection or customize freed memory pattern.
 Be aware that this script uses some hardcoded values and may break your browser (unlikely), therefore, use it at your own risk.
-I also do not recommend to use Internet Explorer for browsing after this path.
+I also do not recommend to use Internet Explorer for browsing after this patch.
 And before this patch.

 How to use it?